jplhomer/site/src/posts/shopify-one-year.md

 Humility is a superpower.
 It allows you to put your shield down, be curious, and ask questions.
 When you're not humble, it's easy to become arrogant and ignore new ideas.

+You don't want to be _too humble_, though.
+Sometimes it's best to acknowledge something or take credit and move on.
+Otherwise, it can be a distraction or even a detractor from the work.

 I've also had to reckon with my own ego in the past year.
 When working on a high-profile project like Hydrogen, it's easy to get swept up in the hype of it all and get a big head.

 Discarding my ego has been a continual, intentional process.
 I have to constantly remind myself: "I'm not doing this for me; I'm doing it as part of a larger goal."